Hamburg, Pennsylvania: History

 On July 1, 1798 Hamburg became the second town with postal designation in Berks County, preceded only by Reading.

-The Centre Turnpike was created in 1812, running between the two cities of Reading and Pottsville.
+The Centre Turnpike was created in 1812, running between the Reading and Pottsville.
 Hamburg began to grow rapidly due to the close proximity of a major roadway.
 Eight years later, the Schuylkill Canal was completed, followed quickly by railroad lines.
 Both of these advances in infrastructure had stops in Hamburg and helped spur population growth.

-Hamburg Borough was officially organized in 1837.
+In 1837, Hamburg was officially organized as a borough.

 The Hamburg Historic District, Hamburg Armory, and Hamburg Public Library are listed on the National Register of Historic Places.

-Schools
+Education

 The Hamburg Area School District is geographically the largest in all of Berks County with a size of 103 sqmi.
 Within this area there are on average 2600 students, ranging from kindergarten to high school.
 The school district includes the towns of Hamburg and Shoemakersville, as well as the rural townships of Perry, Tilden, Upper Bern, Upper Tulpehocken, and Windsor.

-There are two elementary schools, one located in Tilden Township and the other located in the Borough of Shoemakersville, that teach to students K-5.
+There are two elementary schools, one located in Tilden Township and the other located in Shoemakersville, that teach to students K-5.
 From there both schools combine into one middle school, grades 6–8, and then finally one high school, grades 9–12.
 Both the high school and middle school are located within Hamburg and are separated by less than 0.5 mi.
 There is also a nearby private high school, Blue Mountain Academy grades 9–12, that has an average enrollment of 204 students.

 Of the 10 churches located in the Hamburg area, six of them offer a weekly Sunday or Sabbath school services.
 Many of these churches also have preschool programs for children too young to attend kindergarten.